-The continued rollouts of loadshedding continue to impact the agricultural sector in a way that threatens food security.
+While we witness monumental inroads in the fight to stabilize energy in the country and in our province, loadshedding and power cuts impact the agricultural sector in a way that threatens food security.
 The aggressive implementation of blackouts due to the country's energy crisis has proven detrimental thus circumventing the department's ability to execute its mandate to the people of this province.
 In the winter period marked by higher consumption of energy, we witnessed a more aggressive and more crippling implementation of loadshedding.
 This has compounded the challenges facing the agricultural sector resulting in increased economic losses.

 This reality has further adversely impacted individual small-scale farmers who do not have the necessary infrastructure and investment towards production to avert these losses.
 This quagmire if unarrested will lead to increased costs in food production as farmers compensate for additional expenses that come with back-up power systems.
-It is therefore for these reasons; the department encourages farmers to take advantage of the interventions envisaged by the provincial government through the acceleration of the KZN Energy Master Plan as announced by the Premier in the 2023 SOPA.
+It is therefore for these reasons; the department encourages farmers to take advantage of the interventions envisaged by the provincial government through the acceleration of the KZN Energy Master Plan which have been reiterated by the Honorable Premier.